chalk/chalk/readme.md

 All supported style strings are exposed as an array of strings for convenience. `colors` is the combination of `foregroundColors` and `backgroundColors`.

-This is useful when checking if a style string is supported:
+This can be useful if you wrap Chalk and need to validate input:

 ```js
 import {modifiers, foregroundColors} from 'chalk';